 The meridional overturning circulation is related to the meridional transport of heat (MHT) in the oceans, and the variability of MHT can impact heat storage, sea-level rise, and air-sea fluxes and hence influence local climate on land.
 Time series of the oceanic heat transport are more rare than time series of the meridional overturning circulation because they involve the product of temperature and velocity to be resolved across a trans-basin section where total mass transport can be accounted for.
 This report includes MHT time series data from 26°N, 41°N, and 35°S in the Atlantic Ocean.

-The MHT at 26°N is based on the MOC array of moorings, cabled observations, and Argo profiling float data described in Johns et al. (2011); the meridional overturning circulation estimates from this array are also shown in section 5h.
+The MHT at 26°N is based on the MOC array of moorings, cabled observations, and Argo profiling float data described in Johns et al. (2011); like the meridional overturning circulation estimates from this array (section 5h), the MHT reported this year has been updated to include new estimates from April 2011 through October 2012.
 At 26°N the median MHT from April 2004 to October 2012 was 1.25 ± 0.36 PW (1 PW = 1015 W; Fig. 3.24).
 The MHT time series follows the general variability of the MOC time series at this latitude.
 The total MHT is composed of the sum of temperature transports from the Florida Current (median 2.52 ± 0.25 PW standard deviation), Ekman temperature transport (0.35 ± 0.29 PW), and interior ocean temperature transport (-1.60 ± 0.30 PW).
-The annual median MHT shows a decrease in the MHT in 2009 and 2010 (including negative values in December 2001 for the 10-day low pass filtered data), which then returned to average values in 2011 (Fig. 3.24).
-The total MHT was fairly unremarkable in 2011 and 2012 (Fig 3.24b), except in May and June 2012 when the transport was low for that time of year.
+The annual median MHT shows a decrease in the MHT in 2009 and 2010 (including negative values in December 2001 for the 10-day low pass filtered data), which then returned to average values in 2011, reported for the first time in this years report (Fig. 3.24).
+The MHT was fairly unremarkable in 2011 and 2012 (Fig 3.24b), except in May and June 2012 when the transport was low for that time of year.
 For the full time series, the Ekman transport accounts for about 60% of the variance of the MHT (0.77 correlation), while the Florida Current accounts for about 30% of the variance (0.55 correlation).
 Unlike the MOC, the interior circulation appears to play a lesser role in the variability overall; however, it can be a dominant factor during certain time periods (e.g., McCarthy et al. 2012).
-The MHT shows a statistically significant decrease of -0.3 ± 0.25 PW decade-1 (95% confidence limits) using the full 8.5-year time series; however, this decrease is largely due to the lows in 2009 and 2010 and is likely a signal of interannual and decadal variability rather than a longer-term secular change.
+The MHT shows a statistically significant decrease of -0.3 ± 0.25 PW decade-1 (95% confidence limits) from April 2004 to Oct 2012 (using the full 8.5-year time series): however, this decrease is largely due to the lows in 2009 and 2010 and is likely a signal of interannual and decadal variability rather than a longer-term secular change.